-Here is the full list of used relations between cycles. \begin{enumerate} \item A quadric is flat (i.e. is a hyperplane), that is, its equation is linear.
-Then, either of two equivalent conditions can be used: \begin{enumerate} \item \(k\) component of the cycle vector is zero; \item the cycle is orthogonal \(\scalar{\cycle{}{1}}{\cycle[]{}{\infty}}=0\) to the ``zero-radius cycle at infinity'' \(\cycle[]{}{\infty}=(0,0,1)\). \end{enumerate} \item A quadric on the plane represent a line in Lobachevsky-type geometry if it is orthogonal \(\scalar{\cycle{}{1}}{\cycle[]{}{\Space{R}{}}}=0\) to to the real line cycle \(\cycle{}{\space{R}{}}\).
+Here is the list of relations between cycles implemented in the current version of the library {\Tt{}\Rm{}{\bf{}figure}\nwendquote}. \begin{enumerate} \item A quadric is flat (i.e. is a hyperplane), that is, its equation is linear.
+Then, either of two equivalent conditions can be used: \begin{enumerate} \item \(k\) component of the cycle vector is zero; \item the cycle is orthogonal \(\scalar{\cycle{}{1}}{\cycle[]{}{\infty}}=0\) to the ``zero-radius cycle at infinity'' \(\cycle[]{}{\infty}=(0,0,1)\). \end{enumerate} \item A quadric on the plane represents a line in Lobachevsky-type geometry if it is orthogonal \(\scalar{\cycle{}{1}}{\cycle[]{}{\Space{R}{}}}=0\) to the real line cycle \(\cycle{}{\Space{R}{}}\).
 A similar condition is meaningful in higher dimensions as well. \item A quadric \(\cycle{}{}\) represents a point, that is, it has zero radius at given metric of the point space.
-Then, the determinant of the corresponding SFSC matrix is zero or, equivalently, the cycle is self-orthogonal (isotropic): \(\scalar{\cycle{}{}}{\cycle[]{}{}}=0\).
+Then, the determinant of the corresponding FSC matrix is zero or, equivalently, the cycle is self-orthogonal (isotropic): \(\scalar{\cycle{}{}}{\cycle[]{}{}}=0\).
 Naturally, such a cycle cannot be normalised to the form~\eqref{eq:det-normalisation-cond}. \item Two quadrics are orthogonal in the point space \(\Space{R}{pq}\).
-Then, the vectors representing cycles are orthogonal in the sense of the inner product~\eqref{eq:cycle-product}. \item Two cycles \(\cycle{}{}\) and \(\cycle[\tilde]{}{}\) are tangent.
+Then, the matrices representing cycles are orthogonal in the sense of the inner product~\eqref{eq:cycle-product}. \item Two cycles \(\cycle{}{}\) and \(\cycle[\tilde]{}{}\) are tangent.
 Then we have the following quadratic condition:

 With the assumption, that the cycle \(\cycle{}{}\) is normalised by the condition~\eqref{eq:det-normalisation-cond}, we may re-state this condition in the relation, which is linear to components of the cycle \(\cycle{}{}\):